Thru Node: Enterprise-Grade MFT Agent

 Authentication & Network Firewall Permissions

-Thru Node connects to Thru in the cloud over HTTPS with token-based authentication.
-Connection direction is always from Thru Node to Thru in the cloud.
-This means no inbound ports are opened in the corporate firewall when the node is installed on an internal network.
+Thru Node connects securely to the cloud via HTTPS using token-based authentication, always initiating the connection to Thru in the cloud.
+This outbound-only connection means no inbound ports are needed in your firewall.

 Monitoring & Alerting